kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_dimension_conventions.md

             [   1.0,    1.0,    1.0, ...],
         ],
         ...
-    }
+    ]

-The same applies for series of vector clouds.
+The same applies to series of vector clouds.

 ## Time-invariant coordinates